 Globally, even with rapidly changing technology replacing many jobs, the one profession that is still growing is sales.
-Paradoxically, the salesperson isn’t.
+Paradoxically, the sales person isn’t.

 Most salespeople fall on the wayside and many grow into inefficiency.
 This is the tragedy of the sales profession.
 A worrying number of experienced salespeople aren’t.
 Their ten years experience is in fact one years experience ten times.
 Their experience is a matter of duration not merit.
 They are experienced in their inexperience.
 This tragedy is aggravated by the fact that the last decade has fundamentally shifted the sales landscape.
 Technology is rapidly shifting what was for a long time a one way street into a dual carriageway.
 Buyer’s access to information and options is rapidly growing beyond the average salesperson.

-Many therefore, are not born salespeople but have it thrust upon them-small wonder then that only a handful achieve greatness in it.
+Many therefore, are not born salespeople but have it thrust upon them.
+Small wonder then that only a handful achieve greatness in it.
 Selling, on the other hand, starts from below zero, and reaching zero is a feat in itself.
-To successfully reach the zero base line, sellers must first unlearn what they learned for close to two decades and in an environment that treats them as outcasts- “Kageche went into sales, while we are trying to get him a job…” Lacking the requisite support structures (a competent sales manager, for instance), it’s a losing battle for many.
+To successfully reach the zero base line, sellers must first unlearn what they learned for close to two decades.
+And do so in an environment that treats them as outcasts with statements like, “Kageche went into sales, while we are trying to get him a job…” Lacking the requisite support structures (a competent sales manager, for instance), it’s a losing battle for many.

 Secondly, is the nature of selling.
 Unlike the desk job where work comes to you, selling requires that we are always looking for work.
 To thrive, the search must remain never ending.
 It’s the very lifeline of the role.
-That’s half the challenge; the other half is remaining afloat in the floods from the battering El-Nino rains of internal pressure for numbers, and external rejection by buyers.
+That’s half the challenge.
+The other half is remaining afloat in the floods from the battering El-Nino rains of internal pressure for numbers, and external rejection by buyers.
 Rejection is painful.
 Rejection in itself torpedoes many sales boats.
 They rapidly sink and the captain jumps ship.
 Sometimes the captain stays on board because he is seasoned in steering clear off the waters with nuclear powered torpedoes, which is where game-changing growth comes.
 He thus remains “experienced” in his comfort zone.
 Naturally, growth is stunted.

 Another reason why many salespeople grow into inefficiency is the very salesperson’s attitude.
 Having grown a year past base line, he wallows in the miasma of the progressive pats on the back he has been receiving.
 He looks around at the novices struggling to get to zero and feels that he has arrived.
-He stops learning, developing and growing.
+So, he stops learning, developing and growing.
 He gets sloppy-he inadvertently breaks his prospecting pattern, he wings his presentations and gets too casual with buyers.
 For a moment it works; the momentum he has built in the past year carries him forward-soon though, he realizes he has been decelerating.

 Interestingly, even those with desk jobs, in time, find it necessary to acquire sales skills for their side hustles.
 Globally, even with rapidly changing technology replacing many jobs, the one profession that is still growing is sales.
 Paradoxically, the salesperson isn’t.
 To arrest this anomaly is a joint effort which pools together foremost the salesperson’s attitude and enabling support structures.